What will App State’s campus life be like in Fall 2020 and beyond?

 Belk Library and Information Commons’ dates of access and hours of operation for fall semester are available on the library’s website.

-AppalCART public transportation has implemented enhanced cleaning of its buses, as well as rear door boarding and other safety precautions to protect the health and safety of passengers and drivers.
+AppalCART public transportation has implemented enhanced cleaning of its buses, as well as rear door boarding, reduced capacities, schedule changes and other safety precautions to protect the health and safety of passengers and drivers.
 Some routes have been changed to reduce travel time on the bus.
 All passengers will need to wear a face covering.